-Generally, if there is a window goes around the right angle corner of a building, it is made of two individual flat panes of glass that are glued together through a metal rail.
+Generally, if there is a window that goes around the right-angle corner of a building, it is made of two individual flat panes of glass that are glued together through a metal rail.
 Now, German scientists from the Fraunhofer Institute have developed a method to bend a single sheet of glass to a 90° angle without affecting its optical properties.

 As of now, the scientists have been able to make panes measuring a maximum of one square meter (10.8 sq ft) in the lab with their current available equipment.
 However, they are currently looking for commercial partners in order to make larger sheets.

-It is hoped that the processing technology and the product may find applications not only in architecture, but also in medical field where it could be used to produce gap-free glass surfaces that are resistant to bacterial reproduction.
+It is hoped that the processing technology and the product may find applications not only in architecture but also in the medical field where it could be used to produce gap-free glass surfaces that are resistant to bacterial reproduction.